-Staff are able (under general powers to discipline) to search for and confiscate, retain or dispose of a pupil's property as a consequence of rule-breaking, so long as it is reasonable in the circumstances.
+Staff are able (under general powers to discipline as set out in the DfE's advice for schools on Searching, Screening and Confiscation) to search for and confiscate, retain or dispose of a pupil's property as a consequence of rule-breaking, so long as it is reasonable in the circumstances.
 The law protects the school from liability for damage to, or loss of, any confiscated item provided staff have acted lawfully.
 However, other than for items of very small value (such as sweets or stationery) no item will be retained permanently or disposed of by staff without the approval of the Head Teacher.